-“Let’s hike to Baring Falls, using the shortest of the 3 most popular trail options.”
+“Let’s hike to Baring Falls, using the shortest of 3 favorite trail options.”
 Even though my legs were still a little bit wobbly after hiking to Avalanche Lake and the Hidden Lake Overlook earlier that day, I was down for a new waterfall adventure.

 How to Hike to Baring Falls: 3 Ways

-Truth be told, I would’ve rather hiked to St. Mary Falls and Virginia Falls.
-They were refreshing, gorgeous, and perfect for hiking with small kids.
+Truth be told, I would’ve rather hiked to St. Mary Falls and Virginia Falls, two of the scenic waterfall hikes in Glacier National Park.
 As fate would have it, we spent too much time sliding down snowy hills at Logan Pass.
 Snow in July looked enticing to say the least.
 While we, adults, found it amusing and certainly refreshing on a hot summer day, Dylan couldn’t get enough of it.

-By the time we headed to East Glacier, sun was to roll down in a few hours.
-Still exhausted from the hikes we had done earlier, we decided to hike to Baring Falls instead of St. Mary Falls and Virginia Falls.
-The trail was shorter, and at that time we were all for any path that demanded less walking.
+By the time we headed to East Glacier, the sun was to roll down in a few hours.
+Still exhausted from the hikes we had done earlier, we decided to go for a shorter trail and hike to Baring Falls instead of St. Mary Falls and Virginia Falls.

-Indeed, a hike to Baring Falls turned out to be a leisurely walk, neither long nor strenuous.
+Indeed, the hike to Baring Falls turned out to be a beautiful journey, neither long nor strenuous.
 Yet while contemplating where to park (it’s quite a problem during the summer season), we missed the initial trailhead.
 After we realized our mistake, turning back and hoping for an empty parking spot near Sunrift Gorge was out of question.

-A part of the famous trio of waterfalls in the Going-to-the-Sun Road area in East Glacier, Baring Falls is an often overlooked attraction.
-Mostly sticking to St. Mary Falls and Virginia Falls, visitors either have enough of the cascading waterfalls before attempting to tread to Barring Falls or don’t have any clue about the third waterfall whatsoever.
-At the end, the hike to Baring Falls is simply out of the picture.
+A part of the famous trio of waterfalls in the Going-to-the-Sun Road, Baring Falls is an often overlooked attraction.
+After hiking to St. Mary Falls and Virginia Falls, many visitors either have enough of Glacier’s waterfalls or don’t have any clue about the third waterfall, Baring Falls.

-HOW TO HIKE TO BARING FALLS: 3 TRAILS, ONE WATERFALL
+HOW TO HIKE TO BARING FALLS: ONE WATERFALL, THREE TRAILS

 Hike Stats